FOSSILGUY.COM

 Due to the everlasting popularity of dinosaurs the Triassic, Jurassic, and Cretaceous time periods are well known to the public.
 When people think of the Era of the Dinosaurs, they may think of Paleontologists digging out west in the badlands of North America where the famous 19th century "Bone Wars" occurred.

 However, not many people know that America's East Coast has its share of Dinosaurs!
 States all along the East Coast, from Main to Alabama all contain fossil deposits from the age of dinosaurs.
-In fact, in 1838 North America's very first nearly complete dinosaur was discovered in New Jersey.
-The specimen, a Hadrosaurus foulkii, was later studied in 1858.
+In fact, in 1838 North America's very first nearly complete dinosaur was discovered in Haddonfield, New Jersey.
+The specimen, a duck billed dinosaur (Hadrosaurus foulkii), was later studied in 1858.
 The first Mosasaur fossil described from North America was also discovered here!

-Today amateurs fossil hunters can still go to New Jersey and find Dinosaur aged fossils.
-Anyone with an interest in fossils can enjoy a trip down to New Jersey to dig some up.
+Today amateur fossil hunters can still go to New Jersey and find Dinosaur aged fossils.
+Anyone with an interest in fossils can enjoy a trip to New Jersey and search for Cretaceous fossils.
 One of the better known areas is in Monmouth County where Cretaceous age fossils can be found.
 Throughout the county, Big Brook and surrounding brooks cut through the ground, digging though the layers of earth.
 These brooks erode through recent layers, cut into the Pleistocene, and finally carve away at ancient fossil bearing Cretaceous deposits.

 River Worn Hadrosaur Dinosaur Teeth - Although all dinosaur material is scarce, hadrosaur teeth tend to be the most common type of Dinosaur fossil found.